 I listened to them in silence, I did not interrupt them at all, I let them finish what they had to say, and I briefly told them all the issues, and it was also with the European security issue that I began.
 It is just, we must speak about European security, and we take the view that we must include this [on the agenda of our discussions] and we commit ourselves to act for strengthening European security.
-It is true that Nixon paid this visit but we must not forget that Nixon's partners in NATO called for emphasis
+It is true that Nixon paid this visit but we must not forget that Nixon's partners in NATO declared for laying emphasis on the ways of understanding with our socialist countries, and for taking the road of peace not of tension, and especially France and even other partners, and we have to take this into account when we collaborate, in our policy.